How the Straight Leg Test Can Help Determine If You Have Sciatica

 A positive result happens when pain radiates down the leg to at least below the knee when your afflicted leg is raised between 30 degrees to 70 degrees.
 Many times, patients feel pain all the way down to the big toe.
 The sensitivity might improve when you extend your foot upward between 10 and 30 degrees toward your shin.
 This movement uses muscles in the front part of your lower leg.
 Relevant history and decreased range of motion are also taken into consideration.

 The straight leg test is a simple way to determine if sciatica is the source of your pain in your buttocks, lower back, and leg.
-Your doctor may recommend other diagnostic tests to pinpoint your pain and determine if it is sciatica.
 If your doctor diagnoses you with sciatica, pain is typically managed with relative rest.
 While complete bed rest is not recommended, you may be advised to modify activity to avoid or limit aggravating activities.